swcarden/swcarden/README.md

+Just to host an image that I can include on my georgia southern faculty website page.

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/swcarden/swcarden/edit/main/README.md) to maintain and preview the content for your website in Markdown files.